edstott/ES-CW1/lab-part-2.md

       If the script ran correctly, you'll see the database tree extended with 'timeseries', and below that nodes for each request you submitted.
       Each node contains two key:value pairs: an index 'n' and a random number 'rnd'.
    3. The PUT method created new nodes with a name derived from the system time with `int(time.time())`.
-      Each PUT request needs to create a node with a unique name, and the timestamp isn't perfect for that — for example, the system time might be wrong.
+      Each PUT request needs to create a node with a unique name, and that might not always be easy.

-      The POST method can fix this because it creates a node with an automatically-generated unique name.
+      The POST method can help because it creates a node with an automatically-generated unique name.
       POST is often used to create lists of data because a new node will be added to a location regardless of what is there already.

       Try it with this modified script: